lunchbag/hugo-blog/content/posts/new-beginnings.md

 Nobody has all the skills needed to run a business, and as a solopreneur and bootstrapped founder, we're further disadvantaged by being limited in our time and resources.
 Identifying areas of need outside your experience is daunting and evaluating the caliber of a potential hire with a disjoint skillset as you is full of risks.
 Oftentimes, this is when one might feel like they need to give up equity in exchange for investors' expertise and network.

-Few people talk about the alternative, so I found that by [sharing my own experiences with hiring](https://lunchbag.ca/feb-weekly-3/) as a solopreneur, it opened a lot of my readers' eyes to what might be helpful to their own business.
-I unexpectedly received a number of requests for my hire's contact information since they found value in a trusted referral and knowing exactly the scope of work they would provide.
+Few people talk about the alternative, and I found that by [sharing my own experiences with hiring](https://lunchbag.ca/feb-weekly-3/) as a solopreneur, it opened a lot of my readers' eyes to what might be helpful to their own business.
+I unexpectedly received a number of requests for my hire's contact information since they found value in a trusted referral and knowing exactly the scope of work they could provide.

-I believe there is a unique opportunity here to connect pre-vetted, on-demand industry experts with established solopreneurs and bootstrapped companies in a way where everybody wins.
-Imagine Upwork, but less transactional and with none of the risk and guesswork of hiring somebody.
+_I believe there is a unique opportunity to connect pre-vetted, on-demand industry experts with established solopreneurs and bootstrapped companies in a way where everybody wins.
+Imagine Upwork, but less transactional, with none of the risk and guesswork of hiring somebody, and everyone on the platform values the idea of a lifestyle business, allowing folks of similar growth mindset to form a collective and making the exchange of knowledge and services less transactional and more meaningful._

-Keeping the quality consistently high within the collective for both industry experts and solopreneurs will be of utmost importance (think dribbble in the early days).
-Bootstrapped founders move crazy fast and Picnic Collective will grow to be an invaluable and rewarding resource.
+_Keeping the quality consistently high for both industry experts and solopreneurs will be of utmost importance (think dribbble in the early days).
+Bootstrapped founders move crazy fast and Picnic Collective will grow to be an invaluable and rewarding resource for them._

 ### What if I don't have a business?